fatpat/resume/index.md

 ### IT Values

 **Pragmatic** and **KISS** in short.
 My goal is to always design things (an architecture, a solution, a program, a script, ...) that match the initial need (which is driven, at the end, by customers): this would be the **pragmatic** part.
-However it does not prevent to make well design solutions to tackle overengineering: this would be the **KISS** part.
+However it does not prevent to make well designed solutions to tackle overengineering: this would be the **KISS** part.

 ## Career Experience